-The theory of fluid motion is a urban deer hunting concept built on maintaining a presence with a Whitetail deer (at the alert distance) long enough to make a successful shot.
+The theory of fluid motion is an urban deer hunting concept built on maintaining a presence with a whitetail deer long enough to make a successful shot.
 It is an adaptation of one of the oldest traditional hunting techniques — still hunting.
-With a major shift in Whitetail behavior in suburban America, the ability to use “urban camouflage” is a fundamental tool in becoming an evolving predator and has become far more effective than classic tactics.
+With a major shift in whitetail behavior in suburban America, the ability to use urban camouflage has become far more effective than classical tactics.

-Still hunting is a developed skill that requires patience, endurance, and focus.
-As we push forward into the 21st century it has become a dying art for Whitetail hunters and each year the tradition fades.
-Over the years I have harvested many deer throughout New England practicing the skill my Uncle Dennis had taught me in my youth.
+Still hunting is a developed skill that requires patience, endurance and focus.
+As we push forward into the 21st century, it has become a dying art for whitetail hunters.

-I will be first to say that like all things, we evolve.
+Like all things, we as hunters have evolved.
 As evolving predators, many urban and suburban hunters have stumbled upon a unique urban deer behavior.
-That different behavior (separate from classic rural hunting grounds), is the change in “alert distances” of Whitetail that have a highly developed and complex view of human activity.
-This change in behavior has sparked an adaptation of “modern” still hunting.
+That specific behavior is the change in alert distances when compared to rural whitetails.
+This change in behavior has sparked an adaptation of modern still hunting.

-Even though deer are more apt to allow humans to come closer, it does not mean we can casually walk up to them.
-There is still a very specific group of human behavior a deer is looking for in a human to establish what is safe and what is not.
+Even though deer are more apt to allow humans to come closer in urban environments, it does not mean we can casually walk up to them.
+There is still a very specific set of human behaviors which deer are looking for to determine what is safe and what is not.

-The first of those requirements is that Whitetails will still only tolerate human activity in places they have come to expect it, (conditioned to it).
-These are the places the casual outdoor enthusiast hikes on a trail, rides a mountain bike, or anywhere else human traffic is commonplace.
-Whitetails will observe humans on these trails from much closer distances than what rural Whitetails would ever consider.
-Once we step off trails and enter the “non-human” walking areas, deer will quickly switch from alert to flight from fear of deer hunting.
+The first of those requirements is that whitetails will only tolerate human activity where they have come to expect it.
+These are the places where people walk or rides on trails or anywhere else human traffic is commonplace.
+Whitetail deer will observe humans on these trails from much closer distances than rural whitetails would ever consider.
+Once we step off trails and enter the non-human walking areas, however, deer quickly switch from alert to flight.

-These deer that have developed complex ideas of human behavior and will maintain this alert distance as long as the human does not stop.
+Deer that have developed complex ideas of human behavior will maintain this alert distance as long as the human does not stop moving.
 In most cases, a sudden stop in fluid motion will cause the deer to activate the flight response.

-In the hunting theory of fluid motion a hunter must maintain constant movement when a deer is spotted off of a trail.
-Learning how to walk by a deer, draw our bows, and make an ethical shot is something we should practice previous to the season.
-Hunters must also maintain the discipline to understand that in the majority of cases we can pass by the deer many times before it will take flight.
+In the hunting theory of fluid motion, a hunter must maintain constant movement when a deer is spotted off a trail.
+Learning how to walk while drawing our bows and making ethical shots is something we should practice.
+Hunters must also must understand that often we can pass by the deer many times before it take’s flight.

-I have harvested many deer with this deer hunting method over the years.
-Walking backwards past deer, making small loops (of constant motion) to pass for a better chance, and whatever else deer have come to associate with “safe” human behavior.
+I have killed many deer with this method over the years.
+I have successfully used such techniques as walking backwards past deer.
+On other occasions walking small loops to pass by for a better chance.
+The trick is to do whatever else deer have come to associate with safe human behavior.

-Although I will not say that classic still hunting does not work in suburban America, the availability of walking trails and this unique adapted behavior make this “modern” still hunting technique of blending in with the everyday human much more effective.
-Whitetails are an extremely adaptable creature that can distinguish very specific different behaviors in humans, making the still hunter an obvious threat.
+Although I will not say that classic still hunting does not work in suburban America, the rules are certainly different.
+The availability of walking trails and this unique adapted behavior make this technique much more effective.
+Whitetails can distinguish very specific different behaviors in humans, making the still hunter (off trails) an obvious threat.